George Street Co-op

 The George Street Co-op is a food cooperative located in New Brunswick, New Jersey.
 The George Street Co-op runs a retail store at 89 Morris Street, selling foods and select hygiene and household products to the general public and to its membership.

+Values

 The Co-op, as it is known to its members, maintains a focus on offering vegetarian, organic, local food, naturally grown and fair trade products.
 This focus on vegetarian fare extends to The Namaste Cafe upstairs.
 The space upstairs also serves as a community space for everything from yoga classes to comedy shows.

 History

 The George Street Co-op was formed in 1973 when ten people from the Rutgers Vegetarian Club started a buying club out of a garage near George Street in New Brunswick.
 A year later, the Co-op moved to a new building on George Street and opened a small retail store.
 In May 1988 the George Street Co-op purchased and moved into a new building at 89 Morris Street.